 For the moment, we are pleased to bring you two new photo galleries showing off some of our latest exciting activities, including the brilliant Cub camp the pack has just shared:

 May 2016 saw 255th Bristol (Channel) Sea Scouts attending the Avon Scout Jamboree at Westerleigh.
 Over 4,000 people were present at the event, which saw the Cubs and Scouts camp for three nights and the Beavers visit for a day.
 The activities were far too numerous to list here, but ranged from traditional crafts to sporting skills and exciting outdoor pursuits.
 Given the freedom to roam within their designated zones, the Cubs and Scouts could not have wished for a more action-packed three days and nights and, mercifully, the first night’s torrential rain gave way to beautiful weather for the rest of the weekend.

 Take a look at our new gallery for a taste of some of the many activities that the Beavers, Cubs and Scouts took part in.
 We hope to add a couple of videos soon.

 The 255th Cubs marked the start of Spring last night by attending the Bristol South District Scouts’ 2016 Mad March Night at Woodhouse Park.
 Activities included parachute games, a search for numbers in the woods, toasting bread on an open fire, a team blindfold trail and nighttime versions of a coconut shy and ten pin bowling.
 The evening concluded with a campfire led by Avon Scouts’ Andy Scully, which was as entertaining as ever.
 A great, if chilly, evening was had by all!

-We have added a gallery with a few photos from the event.
+We have a gallery with a few photos of the event.